getporter/operator/README.md

 # Project Status

-🚧 This is a proof of concept only, is currently being rewritten to work with the Porter v1 prerelease.
-**It is not safe to use in production or with production secrets.**
+🚧 **It is not safe to use in production or with production secrets.**🚧

 We are planning a security review and audit before it is released.